Sums-of-Products/sumu/README.md

 For more details see <a href="https://sumu.readthedocs.io/en/latest/installation.html" class="reference internal"><span class="doc">installation instructions</span></a>.

+> :warning: **The documentation aims to reflect the use of the latest development version.
+If you do install the PyPI version, you might find these instructions useful: <https://www.cs.helsinki.fi/group/sop/gadget-beeps/>. **TODO**: versioned documentation.**

 ## Features

 Currently the following core algorithms are implemented in Sumu: